Sycrosity/teeny/README.md

 Any and all contributions are welcome!
 Pull requests are checked for `cargo clippy` and `cargo +nightly fmt -- --config-path ./rustfmt.nightly.toml`.
 Note this project uses unstable cargo fmt settings, and requires installing and running cargo fmt on the nightly edition.

-Before submitting a PR or issue, please run `just prepare` the following command and follow its instructions.
+Before submitting a PR or issue, please run `just prepare` and follow its instructions.
 CI will **not** pass without this.

 #### Dev builds